 Platelets that help the blood to clot

-Types of leukemia are named after the specific blood cell that becomes cancerous, such as the lymphoid cells, which are a type of white blood cell, or the myeloid cells, which are bone marrow cells that turn into cells that fight bacterial infections.
+Types of leukemia are named after the specific blood cell that becomes cancerous, such as lymphoid or myeloid cells.
+Lymphoid cells are a type of white blood cell.
+Myeloid cells are bone marrow cells that turn into the cells that fight bacterial infections.

-There are four main types of leukemia in adults:
+There are 4 main types of leukemia in adults:

 About eosinophilia and eosinophilic leukemia

 Eosinophilia is a condition that develops when the bone marrow makes too many eosinophils, a type of white blood cell.
 People can have many eosinophils without having leukemia.
 For example, sometimes the body makes too many eosinophils because of an allergy or an infection with a parasite.
-This type of eosinophilia is called secondary eosinophilia and is much more common than eosinophilic leukemia.
+This type of eosinophilia is called secondary, or reactive, eosinophilia and is much more common than eosinophilic leukemia.

 Chronic eosinophilic leukemia is a subtype of clonal eosinophilia, meaning it is caused by a new genetic mutation or change in the blood cells.
 It is sometimes called hypereosinophilic syndrome (HES).
 This disease is classified as a myeloproliferative neoplasm (MPN).
 Myelo- means bone marrow and proliferative means too much blood cell growth.